-We are committed to attaining an outstanding level of environmental performance in all
+We believe in leaving our environments in a better state than when we arrived and are committed to attaining an outstanding level of environmental performance in all our operations.

 Our environmental care and culture is based on:

-- Commitment to our Environment and Sustainability policy, with supportive funding and a belief that most environmental incidents are preventable and controllable with foresight, relevant training, purposeful attitude and appropriate equipment
+- Commitment to our Sustainability policy, with supportive funding and a belief that most environmental incidents are preventable and controllable with foresight, relevant training, purposeful attitude and appropriate equipment

 - Accountability of Management with the support of all our people to ensure that the workplace and the practices comply with statutory and licence conditions

 - Implementing leading industry practices and environmental management systems at all levels: including exploration, development, operations, decommissioning, closure and rehabilitation